 Color in Landscape Design

 Landscape design color schemes are largely based on personal preference.
 Some gardeners lean toward a palette of cool colors, while other gardeners prefer warm colors.
 There's also the choice of bright colors or subdued colors, making the color scheme even more subjective.
-Mississippi State University Extension suggests that color is the most challenging component in a landscape design.

-As important as color choice is, as a rule of thumb, it is one of the last components that landscape designers put into place.
+As important as color choice is, it is, as a rule of thumb, one of the last components that landscape designers put into place.
 It's similar to an artist who makes a sketch of her subject before adding color.
-She may draw an outline, embellish the picture with a focal point, fine-tune the sketch by adding background balance and make sure that everything is in proportion all before she picks up a paintbrush to add color.
+She may draw an outline, embellish the picture with a focal point, fine-tune the sketch by adding background balance, and make sure that everything is in proportion all before she picks up a paintbrush to add color.

 When choosing colors for a landscape design, the color of a home or the color of another structure, garden ornaments and hardscapes add to the overall color scheme.
-It's not just flowers that add color from plants to a landscape — foliage, fruit, berries and even bark can also add brushstrokes of color.
+It's not just flowers that add color from plants to a landscape — foliage, fruit, berries, and even bark can also add brushstrokes of color.

 Plants in Landscape Design

 Plant selection covers a lot of territory in landscape design.
-Not only are individual plants a consideration but also the climate, soil, elevation, light conditions and other factors that will support growth for different types of plant material.
+Not only are individual plants a consideration, but also the climate, soil, elevation, light conditions, and other factors that will support growth for different types of plant material.
 Your local cooperative extension service is a valuable resource for recommending suitable plants for the region where you live.

 Garden Structures in Landscape Design